Many know 316 stainless steel as the go-to metal for heavy-duty applications. It’s tough, corrosion-resistant, and … expensive.

 - It’s not widely available.

 Availability matters -- grades that manufacturers don’t use often may take extra time and money to obtain.
-Remember that if you try to go cheaper than 316.
+Remember that if you opt for a stainless steel alloy that's cheaper than 316.